archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

-## New in version 1.5-4
+## New in version 1.5-5
+- Audio & Videos directories are defined in your [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpmrc#L46) file.
+- Editing playlists is done using two methods:

+  - firstly by adding or removing urls manually with your chosen editor.

+  - secondly by removing titles from a prompt (corresponding urls will be removed).
 - Enable/disable checking for mpm updates in your mpmrc.
 - We can now remove certain links in our temporary lists if we changed our minds.
-- Large collection playlists titles can be parsed in a more convenient way.
-- After selected links downloads, the titles are now updated locally (faster method).

 ## Using fzf
 - Two methods are offered here: